Stornoway: Climate

 Like much of the British Isles, Stornoway has an oceanic climate, with relatively little variation of temperature and damp conditions throughout the year.
 Winters are exceptionally mild for such a northerly location; average nighttime low temperatures in January and February, the coldest months, are above 2 C, while daytime high temperatures average about 7 C. Summers are cool, due to influence from the Atlantic Ocean; average daytime high temperatures in July and August are just over 16 C. Precipitation falls mostly as rain (though snow occasionally falls in winter), and October through January are the wettest months due to frequent, sometimes intense storms from the North Atlantic, which can bring heavy rain and high winds.
 April through July represents a markedly drier season, when storm frequency and intensity diminish markedly.
 June is the driest month in Stornoway, averaging 64.5 mm of precipitation, while January is the wettest month, averaging 145.3 mm.

+A quirk of the climate on Stornoway and the Isle of Harris more widely is that it records the highest frequency of hail in the UK, with 30 or more days per year of measurable hail falling.